marten-seemann/base-drafts/draft-ietf-quic-transport.md

 | 0x3      | Server-Initiated, Unidirectional |
 {: #stream-id-types title="Stream ID Types"}

-The first bi-directional stream opened by the client is stream 4.
+The first bi-directional stream opened by the client is stream 0.
-(TODO: can we reclaim stream 0??).

 A QUIC endpoint MUST NOT reuse a Stream ID.
 Streams can be used in any order.
 Streams that are used out of order result in opening all lower-numbered streams